![]() |

 Yes, you read that right.
 To make up for the lack of proper walking we'd been able to do throughout the trip thanks to my illness, we decided to give it one last hurrah and really go for broke.
 Although Brecon is surrounded by many hills and mountains (the Beacons really are spectacular) there is one in particular which dominates the skyline and always draws the eye.
 Pen y Fan - the highest mountain in South Wales.
 It's imposing, it's challenging, and we were about to tackle it on a quest to reach the summit at 886 metres above sea level.

-Despite constant reassurances that we didn't have to do it if I wasn't feeling up to it, I was determined not to let the glandular fever beat me.
-Both of us share the common trait of extreme stubbornness, but luckily, this can also play to your favour as it prevents you from giving in, providing that extra source of motivation to keep you going to the very end.
+Despite constant reassurance that we didn't have to do it if I wasn't feeling up to it, I was determined not to let the glandular fever beat me.
+Both of us share the common trait of extreme stubbornness, but luckily, this can also play in your favour as it prevents you from giving in, providing that extra source of motivation to keep you going to the very end.

 Being somewhat notorious for my terrible sense of direction, I left him in charge of the route and instead, focused on mentally preparing myself for the challenge to come.
 Admittedly, these preparations could have been much better, as I remembered to lug my camera the whole way up the mountain but didn't think to bring even one bottle of water between us.
 For someone under doctor's orders to stay hydrated, that really wasn't my smartest move.